openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 Contributors: azaozz
 Tags: wysiwyg, formatting, tinymce, write, editor
 License: GPL v2
-Requires at least: 3.7
+Requires at least: 3.9
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 3.5.9
+Stable tag: 4.0.1

 Enables the advanced features of TinyMCE, the WordPress WYSIWYG editor.

 == Description ==

 This plugin will let you add, remove and arrange the buttons that are shown on the Visual Editor toolbar.
-It includes 16 plugins for [TinyMCE](http://tinymce.com/) that are automatically enabled or disabled depending on what buttons are chosen.
+It includes 15 plugins for [TinyMCE](http://tinymce.com/) that are automatically enabled or disabled depending on what buttons are chosen.

 = Some of the features added by this plugin =

 * Support for creating and editing tables.
 * More options when inserting lists.
 * Search and Replace in the editor.
-* Editing in-line css styles.
-* Advanced image dialog that offer a lot of options.
-* Adding and removing HTML tag attributes.

-Included TinyMCE plugins: Advanced HR, Advanced Image, Advanced Link, Advanced List, Context Menu, Emotions (Smilies), Date and Time, IESpell, Layer, Nonbreaking, Print, Search and Replace, Style, Table, Visual Characters and XHTML Extras.

-= Language Support =

-The plugin includes several translations for the TinyMCE components: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.

-More translations are available as a separate plugin: [TinyMCE Advanced Language Pack](http://wordpress.org/plugins/tinymce-advanced-language-pack/).
+* Ability to set Font Family and Font Size.
+* And many others.

+With this plugin you will also be able to enable the TinyMCE menu.
+It is a convenient way to access a lot of features that are not used frequently.

 == Installation ==

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.0.2 =
+* Fix showing of the second, third and forth button rows when the Toolbar Toggle button is not used.
+* Fix adding the ''directionality'' plugin when RTL or LTR button is selected.
+* Show the ''Advanced Options'' to super admins on multisite installs.
+* Add the ''link'' plugin including link rel setting.
+Replaces the Insert/Edit Link dialog when enabled.
+* Include updated ''table'' plugin that has support for vertical align for cells.

+= 4.0.1 =
+Fix warnings on pages other than Edit Post.
+Update the description.

+= 4.0 =
+Updated for WordPress 3.9 and TinyMCE 4.0.
+Refreshed the settings screen.
+Added support for exporting and importing of the settings.

 = 3.5.9.1 =
 Updated for WordPress 3.8, fixed auto-embedding of single line URLs when not removing paragraph tags.